benrudolph/ascend.report/index.md

 {% include gantt.html %}

+## Community involvement

+At UNHCR Innovation, we try as hard as possible to keep refugees at the center of our work.
+That means that for pilots and projects we try to get as much feedback from refugees as we can.
+Before the implementation of the project, we sat down with four refugees to engage in a conversation about communication with organizations like UNHCR.
+We've anonymized the interviews and posted our notes for your [viewing](https://docs.google.com/document/d/1bMDeYQ0fI1IrIPhDY2ofc4iKdH96ln03KL-8HOw5nY4/edit).
+In short, some key takeaways were:

+* Phone presence - Most of the interviewees had phones and used them, though some only used it for family matters.
+Many cited it as a good means of reaching them.
+There were also a couple who said it was better to call rather than send an SMS.
+* SMS uses - By and large, most of the interviewees wanted more information on activities and opportunities that were available to them.
+In addition, some thought it would be a good way to ask questions to UNHCR, ACAI or Aprode.
+* Challenges faced - The biggest challenges for the refugees upon arrival was surviving in a context they were not used to.
+In a similar vein, they also found it very difficult to find jobs.

+From these interviews we were able to begin formulating ways to address the challenges presented by the refugees.
+At the end of the monitoring and evaluation phase, we again got in contact with the same refugees to get their opinion on the program.
+These interviews were conducted over the phone and can be viewed here.
+The responses were overwhelmingly positive which is a huge success for the pilot as a whole.

+{% include interviews.html %}

 ## Followup and Monitoring

 Now that FrontlineCloud had been installed and trainings had been conducted, the monitoring and evaluation plan (M&E) that was setup upon arrival and then reviewed before the end of the pilot became essential.
 I would argue this is one of the most important part of running a pilot.